ReportsVena vs Aleph

-Vena vs Aleph: Complete Comparison for Excel-Native FP&A Teams
+Vena vs Aleph: Complete Comparison for Mid-Market FP&A Teams

 Established mid-market leader versus fast-rising AI-native challenger.
 Both keep you in spreadsheets.
 The trade-offs are real.